Photo of Rainer F. Buschmann

 Biography

-Rainer F. Buschmann is professor and chair of History at the California State University Channel Islands (CI).
-His training in anthropology awoke a passion for oceanic settings that took him to Hawai`i (where he obtained his M.A. in anthropology and his Ph.D. in history) and, lastly, the California Channel Islands.
+Rainer F. Buschmann is a professor of History in the Faculty Early Retirement Program at the California State University, Channel Islands (CI).
+His training in anthropology stirred a passion for oceanic settings, which took him to Hawai`i (where he obtained his M.A. in anthropology and his Ph.D. in history) and, ultimately, the California Channel Islands.
 He has formerly taught at Hawai`i Pacific University and Purdue University.
 At CI, he was a founding faculty member of the history program, contributing to a curriculum that actively emphasizes global history.
+He has held visiting fellowships at the Institute of Social Studies at the University of Lisbon and the European Institute of Global Studies at the University of Basel.

-His publications explore European perceptions of the Pacific Ocean in an attempt to recover this body of water’s global history, a largely understudied area in contemporary scholarship.
-He is the author of Oceans in World History (McGraw-Hill, 2007), Anthropology's Global Histories: The Ethnographic Frontier in German New Guinea, 1870-1935 (U of Hawai`i Press, 2009) and Iberian Visions of the Pacific Ocean, 1507-1899 (Palgrave Macmillan, 2014).
+His publications examine European perceptions of the Pacific Ocean, aiming to recover the global history of this body of water, a largely understudied area in contemporary scholarship.
+He is the author of Oceans in World History (McGraw-Hill, 2007), Anthropology's Global Histories: The Ethnographic Frontier in German New Guinea, 1870-1935 (U of Hawai`i Press, 2009), and Iberian Visions of the Pacific Ocean, 1507-1899 (Palgrave Macmillan, 2014).
 He has collaborated on Navigating the Spanish Lake: The Pacific in the Iberian World, 1521-1898 (U of Hawai`i Press, 2014) and Exploring Iberian Counterpoints in the Eighteenth- and Nineteenth-Century Pacific (Routledge, 2024).
-His most recent published monograph is "Hoarding" New Guinea: Writing Colonial Ethnographic Histories for Post-Colonial Futures (U of Nebraska Press, 2023).
-He has also co-edited the award-winning Encyclopedia of the World's Oceans (ABC-CLIO 2018), now contracted for a second edition.
-He has held visiting fellowships at the Institute of Social Studies at the University of Lisbon and the European Institute of Global Studies at the University of Basel.
+A further collaboration on the environmental history of the Pacific Ocean is under contract.
+His most recent published monograph is Hoarding New Guinea: Writing Colonial Ethnographic Histories for Post-Colonial Futures (U of Nebraska Press, 2023).
+He has also co-edited the award-winning Encyclopedia of the World's Oceans (ABC-CLIO 2018), a second edition of which was published in 2025 by Bloomsbury.
 He also co-edits a publication series entitled Studies in Pacific Worlds issued by the University of Nebraska Press.
+His latest monograph will explore the interactions between European Empires and the Pacific Islands during the long nineteenth century.

 Representative Courses Taught